Declaration of Website Availability

 - Aria-label attributes may be missing.

-- Contrast of some elements may be inadequate.
+- Contrast of some infographics may be inadequate.

 - Ornamental elements may be blocked for screen readers.